Data Centers in Boise

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct, in-market cloud on-ramps from major hyperscalers as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated network services, extending their networks to major hubs in Salt Lake City or the Pacific Northwest.
+Direct Cloud On-Ramps There are no direct cloud on-ramps within Boise data centers, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated network circuits to primary access hubs in Salt Lake City or the Pacific Northwest.

 Power Analysis

-Average Cost Of Power Industrial electricity rates in the Boise area typically range from $0.07 to $0.09 per kWh as of September 2025.
-This competitive pricing helps lower the total cost of ownership for compute-intensive operations.
-The grid mix is dominated by renewables (69%), primarily hydroelectric power.
+Average Cost Of Power Industrial electricity rates in Boise typically range from $0.07 to $0.09/kWh, as of September 2025.
+This competitive pricing, driven by a grid powered by 69% renewables, reduces operational expenditures for data center customers.

 Market Access, Business & Tax Climate